digital-blueprint/sublibrary-app/README.md

 ### Install app

-If you want to install the DBP Sublibrary App in a new folder `sublibrary-app` with a path prefix `/` you can call:
+If you want to install the dbp sublibrary app in a new folder `sublibrary-app` with a path prefix `/` you can call:

 ```bash
 npx @digital-blueprint/cli install-app sublibrary sublibrary-app /